 |Helps the Data Science team by applying feature transformations for machine learning models on the datasets

-Does not require to work on data visualization
+It does not require working on data visualization

-Data Science and Data Engineering are two totally different disciplines.
-Both Data Science and Data Engineering address distinct problem areas and require specialized skill sets and approaches for dealing with day to day problems.
-While Data Engineering may not involve Machine learning and statistical model, they need to transform the data so that data scientists may develop machine learning models on top of it.
-Although data scientists may develop a core algorithm for analyzing and visualizing the data, yet they are completely dependent on data engineers for their requirement for processed and enriched data.
-Both fields have plenty of opportunities and scope of work, with increasing data and advent of IoT and Big data technologies there will be a massive requirement of data scientists and data engineers in almost every IT based organization.
+Data Science and Data Engineering are two different disciplines.
+Both Data Science and Data Engineering address distinct problem areas and require specialized skill sets and approaches for dealing with day-to-day problems.
+While Data Engineering may not involve Machine learning and statistical models, they need to transform the data so that data scientists may develop machine learning models on top of it.
+Although data scientists may produce a core algorithm for analyzing and visualizing the data, they depend entirely on data engineers for their processed and enriched data requirements.
+Both fields have plenty of opportunities and scope of work; with increasing data and the advent of IoT and Big data technologies, there will be a massive requirement for data scientists and data engineers in almost every IT-based organization.
 For those interested in these areas, it’s not too late to start.

 Q1 Can a data engineer become a data scientist?

 Answer: Yes, a data engineer can become a data scientist with the right skills and experience.
 Both roles have some similarities, but they also require different skill sets.
 To become a data scientist, a data engineer would need to develop the necessary skills in statistics and machine learning, as well as experience working with data to derive insights.

 Q2 Which pays more, data scientists or data engineers?